A Firm of Inclusion

 Working Parents ERG: The Firm's Working Parents Resource Group is a resource for parents, serving as a place for support.
 The group also offers professional development and targeted skills development with outside trainers and speakers.
 The Working Parents ERG fosters an ongoing dialogue around important issues relevant to group members, and enriches the professional and personal lives of individuals at Fried Frank.

 Fried Frank also participates in the Sponsors for Educational Opportunity (SEO) career program, which places diverse students in law firms for summer internships prior to the students’ first year of law school.
 The program brings in recent law graduates as fellows under the Fried Frank Civil Rights Fellowship, in which the Firm partners with the NAACP Legal Defense and Educational Fund (LDF) and the Mexican American Legal Defense and Educational Fund (MALDEF).

-Diversity and inclusion is a standard principle at Fried Frank, and the Diversity & Inclusion Office works tirelessly to ensure that all attorneys and professionals at the Firm can thrive and have a successful career.
+Diversity and inclusion is a standard principle at Fried Frank, and we work tirelessly to ensure that all attorneys and professionals at the Firm can thrive and have a successful career.

 Fried Frank is widely acknowledged by both the legal and nonprofit communities for its pro bono efforts.
 Some recent accomplishments:

-- The Legal Aid Society honored Fried Frank with a 2018 Pro Bono Publico Award for outstanding service to the organization and its clients.
+- The Legal Aid Society honored Fried Frank with a 2019 Pro Bono Publico Award for outstanding service to the organization and its clients.

 - Fried Frank was among a number of firms honored at the 16th Annual 40 at 50 Judicial Pro Bono Recognition Breakfast.
 The annual event celebrates the pro bono commitment of law firms where at least 40 percent of the attorneys dedicated 50 or more hours toward providing free legal representation to low-income individuals or charitable organizations during the previous year.